QEII Cup Preview, Tips, Runners & Trends

 3. Romantic Warrior (2:00.13) in 2022

 Looking at the future form, is the winner worth following next time out?
-Over the past 16 renewals, if you had followed the winner of the QEII Cup next time out, then you would have backed a total of 6 winners.
+Over the past 17 renewals, if you had followed the winner of the QEII Cup next time out, then you would have backed a total of 6 winners.
 Backing all 16 runners who have been out since their win at SP next time out would have returned an LSP of +0.60.
-Ahead of the 2026 QEII Cup, why not head over to the racing predictions for tips on other races today?
+Remember to use the racing predictions along with the information on this page to find a bet on the 2027 QEII Cup.

 What the expert says...